brakhane/Orisa/README.rst

 ------------

-**If you think Orisa can be useful for your community, instead of installing your own instance, try contacting me first.** My Orisa instance can be configured via web, and currently she's not easy to set up; it's easier to just add your Discord server to the already running instance.
+**If you think Orisa can be useful for your community, instead of installing your own instance, try contacting me first (Joghurt#2732 on discord).** My Orisa instance can be configured via web, and currently she's not easy to set up; it's easier to just add your Discord server to the already running instance.